 Fear not; it's not the end of the world.
-Before you go deleting your corrupt videos, you should try repairing it.
+Before you go deleting your corrupt videos, you should try repairing them.
 How do you ask?
-By using Recoverit Video Repair.
-The program is a handy little data recovery tool that can easily recover and restore lost, deleted, and corrupted files on your computer.
+By using Wondershare Repairit.
+The program is a handy video repair tool that can easily repair corrupted files on your computer.
 It's also free to scan and preview the files, so you don't have to commit to it unless you're sure it can do the job.

 There are cheap computers available these days, but the drawback is the range of functions they can perform.
 The hardware in your computer determines this.
-If you use a computer, then everything is upgradeable, so make sure you have a minimum of 4GB RAM and a 2.4GHz 2nd generation processor to playback up to 1080p 30fps videos.
-For higher resolutions, we recommend a 3.0 GHz 3rd generation processor with 4 GB RAM and an NVIDIA GeForce GT 650M or the equivalent.
+If you use a computer, everything is upgradeable, so make sure you have a minimum of 4GB RAM and a 2.4GHz 2nd generation processor to playback up to 1080p 30fps videos.
+We recommend a 3.0 GHz 3rd generation processor with 4 GB RAM and an NVIDIA GeForce GT 650M or the equivalent for higher resolutions.
 The graphics card and processor will go a long way in playing 4k videos.
 Before you go buying any new components, confirm what needs to be changed by doing the following: